-For a Storage Key that has fixedParent SET in its objectAttributes, these parameters will be identical to the parameters of the parent.
+For a Storage Key that has fixedParent SET in its objectAttributes, these parameters will be identical to the parameters of the Storage Parent.
 For other objects, these parameters may vary according to the type and application.

 27.2.7 unique